HTML Editors & Tools

 Step 4.
 Check the HTML file in a browser

 Open your HTML file in a browser (right-click on the file and choose "Open with").

 You will need a browser to check HTML files.
 To start with, any browser, Google Chrome, Opera, or Firefox will be enough, but later on, you will need all of them.
 The thing is that every browser has its characteristics, and you will need to check your code in each of them.

-Checking validity of HTML code is an important part web pages development process.
+Checking the validity of the HTML code is an important part of the web pages development process.
 Special programs or services, validators, are used to check the validity or syntactical correctness of a fragment of code or document.